Web Development Terms and Glossary in 2022

 With an optimized website, you'll experience more traffic, leads, and conversions — so what are you waiting for?!
 Check out our FREE website optimization checklist today!Show Me the Guide

 If more than mere web development terminology is confusing you, WebFX can help.
 As a leading online marketing company, we’ve helped more than 500 clients find success online.
 We offer everything from website design to SEO, and we’d love to help you, too!

 Want to find out what WebFX can do for your business?
-We offer much more than web design terminology.
+We offer much more than web design terminology and web dev terms.
 Just contact us today for a free quote.
 We’d be happy to listen to your goals, ideas, and needs and create a custom strategy suited for your business or brand.